yarohtar/cam-maths-notes-obsidian/README.md

 You should be got to go now.

 # How to update from remote
 If I make changes/updates to the Vault, you will be able to pull them by hitting CTRL+P and searching for "Git: Pull".
 This should do everything it needs to.

+Alternatively, by going to Settings (CTRL+,) you can

 If you made changes to some files the Pull might fail with some error messages about an impossible merge.
-You will either have to handle this by resolving the impossible merges (where I strongly recommend command line git) or you'll have to reinstall the whole Vault, losing your changes
+You will either have to handle this by resolving the impossible merges (where I strongly recommend using command line git) or you'll have to reinstall the whole Vault, losing your changes.